-29. Students taking a PhD with Integrated Studies programme in part-time mode must normally take the dissertation/thesis proposal/major project module in the final year of taught study, any research methods module before the final year of taught study, and as equal a division of credits between the years of study as possible.
+- 29. Students taking a PhD with Integrated Studies programme in part-time mode must normally take the dissertation/thesis proposal/major project module in the final year of taught study, any research methods module before the final year of taught study, and as equal a division of credits between the years of study as possible. - 30.

-30. The pass mark for PhD with Integrated Studies, Masters programmes, Postgraduate Diplomas and Postgraduate Certificates is 50% which must be achieved overall in each of the taught modules.
 The pass mark for PhD with Integrated Studies, Masters programmes, Postgraduate Diplomas and Postgraduate Certificates is 50% which must be achieved overall in each of the taught modules.
+The pass mark for PhD with Integrated Studies, Masters programmes, Postgraduate Diplomas and Postgraduate Certificates is 50% which must be achieved overall in each of the taught modules.
 A student wishing to progress to the research phase of a PhD with Integrated Studies must obtain an overall average mark of at least 60% in the assessment of their taught modules, after resits if necessary as set out below.
-Any student who does not obtain an overall average mark of at least 60% will be required to withdraw from their PhD with Integrated Studies.

-31. Notwithstanding the requirements detailed in paragraph 30 above up to 45 credits for a PhD with Integrated Studies or Masters degree, up to 30 credits for a Postgraduate diploma and up to 20 credits for a Postgraduate Certificate will be gained compensation provided that:

-a mark of not less than 40% has been obtained in each of the modules to be compensated; the overall average for all the modules taken including the module(s) to be the overall average for all the modules taken including the module(s) to be compensated is at least 50%;
+Any student who does not obtain an overall average mark of at least 60% will be required to withdraw from their PhD with Integrated Studies. - 31.
+Notwithstanding the requirements detailed in paragraph 30 above up to 45 credits for a PhD with Integrated Studies or Masters degree, up to 30 credits for a Postgraduate diploma and up to 20 credits for a Postgraduate Certificate will be gained compensation provided that: - a) a mark of not less than 40% has been obtained in each of the modules to be compensated; the overall average for all the modules taken including the module(s) to be compensated is at least 50%;